B2B PR - The “Who” and “What” in Social Media

 "The current explosion of social computing has in many respects broken down the borders between agencies, as nearly every agency is attempting to claim (social media) for their client."
 All of this produces a kind of agency purgatory, in which different agencies try to fill each other's shoes, but no single agency is ready to do so."

-Corcoran is referring to the fact that every type of agency – from advertising to interactive to PR to "human experience” – yes, one agency Starcom Mediavest calls itself that – has taken on the social media mantle.
+Corcoran is referring to the fact that every type of agency has taken on the social media banner, from advertising to interactive to PR to "human experience" - yep, one agency, Starcom Mediavest, calls itself that.

-Meanwhile, this agency Tower of Babel has led to marketplace confusion.
-According to Corcoran, “most interactive marketers don't trust their traditional agencies with digital work and yet most don't believe their interactive agencies are ready to lead yet either.”
+Meanwhile, the agency Tower of Babel has created confusion in the marketplace.
+"Most interactive marketers don't trust their traditional agency with digital business, and most interactive agencies don't believe they're ready to lead yet," says Corcoran.

-In my book, and I admit as a PR professional I have a bias, PR should play a leading role in social media especially when it comes to B2B PR.
+In my opinion, and I admit that I am biased as a PR practitioner, PR should play a prominent role in social media, particularly when it comes to B2B PR.
 Why?
-Social media is another platform for creating thought leadership.
-It allows you to directly engage with customers in a non-salesy, informational way just as you would in say an article.
+Another platform for thought leadership is social media.
+It enables you to communicate with customers in a non-salesy, informational manner, similar to how you would in an article.

-Social media for B2B marketers, especially if you're selling a complex product or service, is not a sales channel, but a customer engagement route.
-It allows you to reach out and touch potential clients or customers so they begin to know you and what you can offer.
-Only then can you begin to move your social media contacts into a sales funnel.
+For B2B marketers, social media is a customer engagement route rather than a sales channel, especially if you're providing a sophisticated product or service.
+It enables you to reach out and touch potential clients or customers in order for them to learn more about you and what you have to offer.
+Then you may start funneling your social media relationships into a sales funnel.

-Where a lot of companies in our experience fall short is that they have created no pathway for prospects to take once they engage with them in social media.
-What good for example does it do to have a zillion followers in Twitter if no one is really listening or interacting.
+In our experience, many businesses fail because they haven't built a path for prospects to follow when they engage with them on social media.
+What good does it do to have a million Twitter followers if no one is actually listening or engaging?

-Here are some steps to take to begin to integrate social media with your sales leads system and untie the logjam where everyone is talking at someone and few are talking to you.
+Here are some steps you can take to start integrating social media with your sales lead system and break the stalemate in which everyone is talking at someone but just a few are talking to you.